peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 starting with 99), and the OIN scheme identifier in that list was 9954.

-When SI-UBL 2.0 and Peppol BIS 3 were published, 0190 had been registered, and could be used with these documents.
+When SI-UBL 2.0 and Peppol BIS 3 were published, 0190 had been registered, and could be used with these documents, but code lists in older document types would not be updated anymore.

+SI-UBL 1.2 is no longer mandatory, but if an OIN recipient still published support for it, they should be published with both 0190 (for Peppol BIS 3 and SI-UBL 2.0) and 9954 (for SI-UBL 1.2 documents) identifier schemes.
+When looking up recipients, whether to use 0190 or 9954 must be based on the document type.

+While publishing all document types for both identifier schemes would not hurt in and of itself, there is no valid Peppol BIS document with an 9954 identifier, since it was removed from the EAS code list.
+Conversely, the textual code for 0190 in SI-UBL 1.2 would be NL:OINO, not NL:OIN, so 9954 remains the commonly used code for the contents of 1.2 documents.

-Therefore, the identifier scheme to use for OIN is:
+Therefore, the recommended identifier scheme to use for OIN is:

 * 0190 with Peppol BIS 3 and SI-UBL 2.0 documents (and later)
 * 9954 with SI-UBL 1.2 documents

-Since all three of these document types are currently in use, OIN recipients must be published with both 0190 (for Peppol BIS 3 and SI-UBL 2.0) and 9954 (for SI-UBL 1.2 documents) identifier schemes.
-When looking up recipients, whether to use 0190 or 9954 must be based on the document type.

-If and when SI-UBL 1.2 is phased out in the future, only the 0190 scheme identifier will be in use.

 # 7. Multiple service providers and endpoints